 Rishabh Joshi

-I am a software engineer working on language research at Google Deepmind (formerly Google Research - Brain Team).
-My current research focus is on improving the generation and alignment capabilities of large language models.
-Before Google, I did my research masters in Language Technologies (MLT) from Language Technologies Institute, School of Computer Science at Carnegie Mellon University, where I was co-advised by Alan W Black, Yulia Tsvetkov and Alex Rudnicky.
+I am a senior research engineer working on language research at Google Deepmind (formerly Google Research - Brain Team).
+My current research focus is on improving the generation and alignment capabilities of large language models, specifically RLHF and preference optimization for post training of Gemini.
+Before joining Google, I did my research masters in Language Technologies (MLT) from Language Technologies Institute, School of Computer Science at Carnegie Mellon University, co-advised by Alan W Black, Yulia Tsvetkov and Alex Rudnicky.

 Before I joined CMU, I worked in Samsung Research Institute, Bangalore, India where I was working in the Voice Intelligence Team on dialogue systems and chat-bots.
 Before that, I spent a wonderful semester working with Partha Talukdar at Machine and Language Learning (MALL) Lab in the Indian Institute of Science, Bangalore.
 I graduated with a B.Eng. in Computer Science from Birla Institute of Technology and Science, Pilani, India.
 In my Bachelor's thesis, I worked on incorporating external knowledge in distantly supervised neural relation extraction methods as part of iNELL (which is based on NELL).